Jerome-openclassroom/Lyra_Mistral7B_agronomy/README.md

 ---

-# 🔬 Comparison with Mistral-8B (server-side fine-tuning)
+# 🔬 Comparison with Mistral-8B (server-side fine-tuning called 'AI-Studio')

 A server-side Mistral-8B fine-tune was performed first.
 Despite being trained on the same dataset, the 8B model: